AnyFetch/developers.anyfetch.com/guides/creating/frontend.md

 });
 ```

-### Call on /company
+### Call on `/company`

-The `/company` endpoint will provide you with the company ID, name and a list of hydraters your company is using.
+The `/company` endpoint will provide you with the company ID (explaination about Company and Subcompany system is available [here](http://developers.anyfetch.com/guides/tutorials/subcompanies.html), name and a list of hydraters your company is using.
 Let's create a sidebar in our homepage to put various interesting information:

 ```html
 <div class="container">